 Growing the Single Resolution Fund: We will also continue to build up the Single Resolution Fund until 2023, when it will be fully funded.
 We are on target at present and it is reassuring that, late last year, the Eurogroup agreed to implement the backstop to the Single Resolution Fund stepwise in 2022, two years earlier than originally planned.
 This decision acknowledges that we have achieved risk-reduction in the Banking Union and it effectively doubles the amount of firepower of the fund.
 Let’s hope that we will never need it, but it will provide confidence to the markets when it is needed most.

 On top of these priorities, we will also continue to work with our European partners on completing the Banking Union, including finding an institutional solution for liquidity in resolution, making progress towards a common deposit guarantee system and work on a European framework for bank insolvency.
 International cooperation is another cornerstone of our work and we are pleased to have recently published our latest cooperation arrangement, which confirms our commitment to continuing our cooperation with the Bank of England.

 2020 was a difficult year, but also a year of incredible scientific advancement, with several vaccines on the brink of becoming widely available.
 Having said that, the future is still uncertain.
 With our priorities for 2021, however, we aim to play our role in ensuring a more resilient banking sector that can help build the recovery and financial stability in Europe and beyond.

 Dr Elke König is Chair of the SRB, responsible for the management of the organisation, the work of the Board, the budget, all staff and the Executive and Plenary sessions of the Board.
-The General Counsel, the Strategy, International Relations and Communications Unit and the Internal Audit function report directly to her.
+The Strategy, International Relations and Communications Unit and the Internal Audit function report directly to her.